-Reconciliation of the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances to the Statement of Activities For the Year Ended June 30, 2020

-Amount Net Change in Fund Balance - Governmental Funds \$ 897,782 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlay as expenditures.
-However, in the Statement of Activities, the cost of capital assets is allocated over their estimated useful lives as depreciation expense.
-In the current period, those amounts are: Capital outlay Depreciation expense 304,577 (500,071) (195,494) In the Statement of Activities, only the gain/loss on the sale of assets is reported, while in the governmental funds, the proceeds from the sale increases financial resources.
-Thus, the change in net position differs from the change in fund balance by the cost of the asset sold.
-(124) Some items relating to pensions and reported in the statement of activites do not provide or require the use of current financial resources and therefore are not reported as revenues/expenditures in the governmental funds.
-These activities include: Pension expense Contributions made subsequent to the measurement date (1,706,771) 1,753,580 46,809 Some items relating to OPEB and reported in the statement of activites do not provide or require the use of current financial resources and therefore are not reported as revenues/expenditures in the governmental funds.
-These activities include: OPEB expense Contributions made subsequent to the measurement date (96,528) 67,280 (29,248) Some items reported in the Statement of Activities do not provide or require the use of current financial resources and therefore are not reported as revenues/expenditures in the governmental funds.
-These activities include: Change in compensated absences Change in inventory reserve 9,291 9,830 19,121 Changes in Net Position of Governmental Activities , \$ 738,846
+Governmental Funds Reconciliation of the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances to the Statement of Activities For the Year Ended June 30, 2020 Exhibit D-1 Net change in fund balances - total governmental funds \$ 149,209 Amounts reported for governmental activities in the statement of activities are different because: · , Governmental funds report capital outlay as expenditures.
+How ever, in the statement of activities, the cost of capital assets is allocated over their estimated useful lives as depreciation expense.
+In the current period, these amounts are: Capital outlay Depreciation expense \$ 333,768 (961,423) (627,655) In the statement of activities, only the gain/loss on the sale of assets is reported, while in the governmental funds, the proceeds from the sale increases financial resources.
+Thus, the change in net position differs from the change in fund balance by the cost of the assets sold.
+(8,904) 3.
+The issuance of long-term debt provides current financial resources to governmental funds, w hile the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Neither transaction, how ever, has any effect on net position.
+Also, governmental funds report the effect of premiums, discounts and the difference betw een the carrying value of refunded debt and the acquisition cost of refunded debt w hen debt is first issued.
+These amounts are deferred and amortized in the statement of activities: Payments of debt principal 438,749 Accrued interest payable 352 439,101 4.
+Some items relating to pensions and reported in the statement of activities do not provide or require the use of current financial resources and therefore are not reported as revenues/expenditures in the governmental funds.
+These activities include: Pension expense (7,116,187) Contributions subsequent to the measurement date 3,689,344 (3,426,843) 5.
+Some items relating to OPEB and reported in the statement of activities do not provide or require the use of current financial resources and therefore are not reported as revenues/expenditures in the governmental funds.
+These activities include: OPEB expense (283,528) Contributions subsequent to the measurement date 145,669 (137,859) 6.
+Some items reported in the statement of activities do not provide or require the use of current financial resources and therefore are not reported as revenues/expenditures in governmenta funds.
+These activities include: Change in compensated absences 1,000 Change in inventory reserve 30,520 31,520 Change in net position of governmental activities \$ (3,581,431)